arkanmgerges/cafm.project/README.md

 You can check some of the example scripts inside these already created files.
 You can also run the help script for the migration: `python src/resource/db_migration/manage.py`
 In order to upgrade to the next version run: `python src/resource/db_migration/manage.py upgrade`
-In order to downgrade to the previous version run: `python src/resource/db_migration/manage.py downgrade`
+In order to downgrade to the first version run: `python src/resource/db_migration/manage.py downgrade 1`
 For more information visit [SQLAlchemy Migrate](https://sqlalchemy-migrate.readthedocs.io/en/latest/index.html)